Scams

 Blog, Wiki and GuestBook

 Blog spam is spamming on weblogs.
-This type of spam take benefit of the open environment of comments in the blogging software by continually placing comments to various blog posts that granted nothing more than a link to the spammer's commercial web site.
+This type of spam takes the benefit of open environment of comments in the blogging software by continually placing comments to various blog posts that granted nothing more than a link to the spammer's commercial web site.
 Similar hits are often carried out against wikis and guestbooks, both of which allow user hand-outs.

 Spam Targeting Video Sharing Sites

-Video sharing sites, such as YouTube, are nowadays being often under attacked by spammers.
-Mainly frequent method involves people (or spambots) distributing links to sites, most probably pornographic or dealing with online dating, on the comments section of indiscriminate videos or people's profiles.
+Video sharing sites, such as YouTube, are often attacked by spammers.
+Most frequently applied method involves people (or spambots) distributing links to sites, most probably pornographic or dealing with online dating, on the comments section of indiscriminate videos or people's profiles.

-Another type is actual video spam, granting the uploaded movie a name and description with a popular figure or occurrence which is probably to grab concentration or within the video has a convinced image timed to come up as the video's thumbnail image to deceive the viewer.
-The real content of the video finishes up being completely not related.
+Another type is an actual video spam, granting the uploaded movie, a name and description with a popular figure or occurrence which is probably to grab concentration or within the video having a convinced image timed to come up as the video's thumbnail image to deceive the viewer.
+The real content of the video ends up being completely not related.

 Online Classified Ads Spam

-Online classified advertising spam is a type of spam, advertising which is mainly familiar in newsgroup, online and periodicals like free ads papers.
+Online classified advertising spam is a type of spam advertising which is predominantly familiar in newsgroup, online and periodicals like free ads papers.

 Junk Fax Transmission

-Junk faxes transmission spam are type of telemarketing where unwanted advertisements are sent through fax transmission.
-Junk faxes are the faxed alike of spam or junk mail.
+Junk faxes transmission spam is a type of telemarketing where unwanted advertisements are sent through fax transmission.
+Junk faxes are similar to SMS spam or junk mails.

 Social Networking Spam

-Social Networking spam is a spam indented for internet users in social networking services such as FaceBook, MySpace or LinkedIn.
-Users of social networking services can mail notes that may contain embedded links to some other social network site or even to some other sites, to one another.
+Social Networking spam is a spam intended for internet users in social networking services such as FaceBook, MySpace or LinkedIn.
+Users of social networking services can mail notes that may contain embedded links to some other social network site or even to some other spammy sites.

 File Sharing Network spam

-Spam in file sharing network is defined as any file that is intentionally misused or represented in such a way as to evade recognized retrieval and ranking methods.
-The reason spam is so common in P2P file sharing systems is majority of shared files are not self-describing.
+Spamming in file sharing network is defined as any file that is intentionally misused or represented in such a way so as to evade recognized retrieval and ranking methods.
+The reason behind spamming in P2P file sharing system is because majority of the shared files are not self-describing.
 Spammer can easily rename a file to operate how it is retrieved and ranked.

 Spam is unsafe to P2P file-sharing systems in many ways.
 First, it corrupts user experience.
 Second, spam may have malware that, when performed, could demolish a computing system.
 Third, its transfer and discovery waste a large number of network and computing resources.